M64GitHub/c64_endstation/readme.md

 I used the C64 tool SID-Wizard to create the tune (https://csdb.dk/release/?id=165302).

 The tune was then exported into the ".sid" format, and is sourced from the main assembly code.
-Animations are synced to the beat.
+Animations are synced to the beat: scrolltext speed, character and sprite animations, as well as the logo/sprite scrolling on top.

 You can see a video of the running program here: